michal-h21/make4ht/README.md

 parameters table.
 The compilation will be stopped when the command returns a different exit code.

-This mechanism isn't used for LaTeX (for all TeX engines and formats, in fact), because it doesn't differentiate between fatal and non-fatal errors, and it returns the same exit code in all cases.
-Log parsing is used because of that, error code `1` is returned in the case of fatal error, `0` is used otherwise.
+This mechanism isn't used for \TeX, because it doesn't differentiate between fatal and non-fatal errors, and it returns the same exit code in all cases.
+Because of this, log parsing is used instead.
+Error code value `1` is returned in the case of fatal error, `0` is used otherwise.
 The `Make.testlogfile` function can be used in the build file to detect compilation errors in the TeX log file.

+## Provided commands

+`Make:htlatex`

+:    One call to TeX engine with special configuration for `tex4ht` loading.

+`Make:latexmk`

+:    Use `Latexmk` for the document compilation. `tex4ht` will be loaded automatically.

+`Make:tex4ht`

+:    Process the `DVI` file and create output files.

+`Make:t4ht`

+:    Create the CSS file and generate images.

+`Make:biber`

+:    Process bibliography using the `biber` command.

+`Make:xindy`

+:    Generate index using Xindy index processor.

 ## File matches
 \label{sec:postprocessing}